Skip to content Skip to navigation menu

 Step 3

-Lay down your subsequent tiles, using floor tile spacers to separate them.
+Lay down your subsequent tiles, using tile spacers to separate them.
 Use a spirit level to regularly check that the tiles are flat and level.
 If a tile is too high or low you can gently lift it out and add or remove adhesive as required.
 Alternatively, lightly tap the tile with a rubber mallet to level it off.

 Tile-A-Floor-Step-13.jpg